ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 We changed the cat's texture before with `this.tex = 'NewTextureName';`.
 We can do the same with our pipes to randomize their height, as we have four different textures for them.

 Ct.js has a built-in module called `ct.random` that helps to generate random values.
 Find it in the Catmods tab at the top and enable it.
-Then, open the tube's OnCreate code and add this snippet:
+Then, open the tube's On Create code and add this snippet:

 ```js
 this.tex = ct.random.dice(